 Marketing is simultaneously creative and analytical.
 It requires incredible focus and the ability to switch quickly and efficiently between a variety of tasks.
 Adding “one more thing” to a marketer’s plate sounds innocuous enough from the client’s limited perspective, but the reality is that it can hinder the execution of campaigns or derail the testing process.

 Testing is so important in marketing because that’s how you optimize.
 You can’t have constant improvement unless you have the ability to A/B test, hypothesize, and experiment in a way that resembles (if not mirrors) the scientific method.
 If you’re constantly adding in new variables, you can never produce reliable results that inform future campaigns and further your project management.

 Part of the Digital marketing strategy and planning Toolkit

 Learn about the principles and best practices for setting up a simple AB test and a broader CRO programmeLearn More

 As an agency professional, you will always be juggling the demands of multiple clients and simultaneous projects, but it’s vital that you learn to shut out the noise and focus on accomplishing one task at a time.
 By removing a source of constant interruptions and saying no to “one more thing,” you’re actually doing a better job of serving all of your clients in the role they’ve hired you to perform.

 When focus and upfront conversations don’t come easily, agencies inevitably reach for software to solve their problems.
 Some of these tools can be effective, but it’s important to recognize that software is never the sole answer.
 The goal of a project management tool is to cut down on variability and streamline workflows, but the wrong tool can create work instead of removing it.

-Before you start considering a software solution, here are five ways you can improve your project management practices and maximize productivity:
+Before you start considering a software solution, here are five ways you can improve your marketing agency project management practices and maximize productivity: